Overview

 Requesting Agency? | Maybe: This would represent an additional enrollment with a fee schedule for the organization and is recommended mostly for temporary or pilot seasons where a higher volume of requests is needed for church response capacity.
 In general, separate requesting agencies create a broader network of collaboration and avoid confusion of roles. | |

-Church? | No: Implementing Partner organizations are defined as Church-empowering organizations that seek to lead the Church into this work directly rather than doing the work on the Church's behalf.
+Church? | No: Implementing Partner organizations are defined as church-empowering organizations that seek to lead the Church into this work directly rather than doing the work on the Church's behalf.
 If an IP leader wishes to respond directly to requests and make connections with families and caseworkers, they should do so as a Church or Team Leader of their own local church. | |

 Community Champion/Responder? | Yes: This is the ideal perspective for an Implementing Partner that wishes to respond to help meet requests.
 As a Community Champion or Community Responder, responses are directed to families through the leadership and empowerment of local Connecting Churches. | |